Leaky Gut Protocol & A Modified Elimination Diet

 Updated: November 11, 2019

 Here are some tips that we recommend for patients going on the leaky gut protocol.
-Leaky gut occurs when you have increased permeability or inflammation of the mucosa or lining of the small intestine.
-There are a variety of factors that can contribute to leaky gut, including foods (especially gluten), pathogenic microorganisms in the intestinal tract (bacteria, yeast, parasites), and certain medications (i.e. ibuprofen).
-This increased mucosal permeability can lead to a wide range of inflammatory/autoimmune disorders and digestive symptoms.
-It is important to realize that you may have a problem caused from a leaky gut without having any significant digestive complaints.
+Leaky gut occurs when you have increased mucosal permeability or inflammation in lining of the small intestine.
+There are a variety of factors that can contribute to leaky gut, including foods (especially gluten, genetically modified, and inflammatory foods), pathogenic microorganisms in the intestinal tract (bacteria, yeast, parasites), and certain medications (NSAIDS being at the top of the list).
+Increased mucosal permeability can lead to a wide range of inflammatory/autoimmune disorders and digestive symptoms.
+It is important to realize that you may have a leaky gut without having any significant digestive complaints.

 Instructions for the Protocol: